Optimal policies for Bayesian olfactory search in turbulent flows: Discussion

 We have studied a search problem relevant to the behavior of a number of flying insects.
 We have shown that solving for near-optimal search policies on a problem space with several thousand points is feasible using an existing POMDP algorithm, Perseus, when accelerated with a good choice of reward shaping.
 This approach yielded policies which outperformed all tested heuristics in terms of the mean arrival time, over a wide range of emission rate regimes.
 We are thus optimistic that more sophisticated search problems, such as ones which take spatiotemporal correlations between detections into account, could be amenable to a direct POMDP solution approach, despite necessitating a larger POMDP state space.
 Future work will investigate such problems.

-Future work should also compare the performance of the deep-RL method proposed in \cite{loisy2021} to the approach of the present work on problems of this size.
-We suggest that reward shaping may accelerate that method as well.

 We also studied which heuristic strategies perform best in environments with different characteristic concentration levels (emission rates).
-In particular, we found a randomized search algorithm --- Thompson sampling --- to be well-suited for very diffuse environments, space-aware infotaxis to be excellent at a somewhat higher concentration, and QMDP to be effective only on the easiest problems with substantial detection rates.
+In particular, we found a randomized search algorithm --- Thompson sampling --- to be well-suited for very dilute environments, space-aware infotaxis to be excellent at a somewhat higher concentration, and QMDP to be effective only on the easiest problems with substantial detection rates.
+It should be noted, however, that these conclusions may be sensitive to the choice of prior.

 An advantage of certain heuristics, especially Thompson sampling and variants of infotaxis, over a near-optimal policy is their being more flexible when the agent's model of the environment is imperfect.
 Finding policies which are effective in a variety of environments is an interesting avenue of future research; in that case, model-free approaches may be preferable to POMDP.

-We found that a variety of behaviors emerge from different policies but defer a serious quantitative comparison for future study.
+We found that a variety of behaviors emerge from different policies, but classifying these carefully is highly nontrivial since behaviors depend on the observation history and reflect correlations between actions over relatively long time scales.
+For instance, we tried measuring the fraction of time each policy spent moving crosswind, upwind, or downwind as a simple metric but did not find it informative.
+Thus, we defer a serious quantitative study of behaviors to future efforts.

+It should be noted that while we found increases to the emission rate led to a reduction in typical arrival times, this trend cannot continue indefinitely.
+If the emission rate is sufficiently large, then the likelihood of detection will begin to saturate near unity and a binary detection scheme will cease to be informative or useful.
+Instead, in this regime one would expect gradient-based (chemotactic) strategies to once again be effective.

 Finally, we used a near-optimal policy to study the spatial dependence of the mean excess arrival time, a proxy for the intrinsic problem difficulty as a function of starting point.
 This dependence is strongly anisotropic: the mean excess arrival time increases monotonically as the agent starts further downwind, but has a strongly non-monotonic dependence on crosswind distance.
 Moving only a few $\lambda$ off-axis has virtually no effect on the problem difficulty and may even make it slightly easier, which may be related to why cast-and-surge is an effective search strategy.